* Chamber, API say SEC failed to weigh costs, benefits

-* SEC rule was required by Dodd-Frank law
+* SEC rule was called for in Dodd-Frank law

-* Rule requires companies to disclose payments to govts
+* Requires companies to disclose payments to governments

 * Attorney Scalia to argue the case for the industry

 * SEC says its economic analysis is sound

 (Adds API statement, more details on legal arguments)

 WASHINGTON, Oct 10 (Reuters) - Four business groups onWednesday filed a lawsuit against the U.S. Securities andExchange Commission's new rule requiring oil, mining and gascompanies to disclose payments they make to foreign governments.

 The lawsuit marks the latest in a string of legal challengesagainst regulators still struggling to finalize dozens of rulesincluded in the 2010 Dodd-Frank Wall Street reform law.